jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.40 Slope

-Calculates a slope raster from an input DEM.
+Calculates a slope raster from an input DEM..

 *Parameters*: